To Clean Comics

 cool back down while still pressed.
 The process itself

-can take 25-27 hours per book.
+can take 25-30 hours total per book.
 Some books require

 pressing to be left over several days and nights while